e-clearing-net/OCHP/OCHP-direct.md

 This data can be mapped onto a data structure as illustrated in the following figure *OCHP direct ER Model*.
-The depictured data structure allows for dynamic updates of endpoints and partner-tokens, which is necessary to guaranty an uninterrupted service.
+The depictured data structure allows for dynamic updates of endpoints and partner-tokens, which is necessary to guarantee an uninterrupted service.

-Remarkable about the data model is the absence of an backend entity.
+Remarkable about the data model is the absence of a backend entity.
 All related entities are bound to the roaming partner (operator or provider), identified by their IDs.
 Thus, each roaming partner is free to operate their services on one or multiple backend systems or even